InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: More Experimental Results

 \section{More Experimental Results}

+\paragraph{Agents Exhibit a Propensity for Generating Actionable and Exploratory Insights.} As illustrated in Figure~\ref{fig:result_type}, nearly all agents achieve their highest scores within the Prescriptive, Evaluative, and Exploratory categories.
+Notably, under both the GPT‑4o and Claude‑3.7‑Sonnet backbones, AgentPoirot attains a peak score of 0.58 in the Prescriptive and Exploratory types.
+These two types respectively assess an agent's capacity for recommending executable actions and uncovering latent associations.
+In contrast to the other categories, the comparatively higher performance in Prescriptive and Exploratory suggests that agents are more adept at formulating practical recommendations and probing potential rules in the dataset.

-Here we add more Experimental Results in Table \ref{claude_category_insight}, \ref{claude_novelty_category}, \ref{claude_difficulty_insight} and \ref{claude_novelty_difficulty}.
+\paragraph{Comprehensive Category- and Difficulty-Level Analysis Reveals Superior Performance of Agent Poirot} We add more Experimental Results in Table \ref{claude_category_insight}, \ref{claude_novelty_category}, \ref{claude_difficulty_insight} and \ref{claude_novelty_difficulty}.
 Claude-3.7-Sonnet-based Agent Poirot attained the highest overall score among all agents.
 To further evaluate its performance, we conducted a comprehensive statistical analysis of its scores across various categories and difficulty levels.
 Across different performance categories, we observed that the agent achieved significantly higher Insight F1 scores in the Asset Management category.
 In contrast, the Novelty scores were comparatively higher in the Asset \& User Management category.
 Regarding difficulty levels, the agent demonstrated superior performance in Insight F1 scores at Level 1.
 Similarly, Level 1 yielded higher scores in terms of Novelty.
 Overall, the scores for the most challenging level, Level 4, were notably lower than those for other levels, suggesting that the difficulty classification is reasonably effective.